dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 *charts*, *maps*, *reportTables*, *reports* and *documents*.
 By visiting these resources you will retrieve information about the resource.
-For instance, by navigating to *api/charts/R0DVGvXDUNP* the response will contain the name, last date of modication and so on for the chart.
+For instance, by navigating to *api/charts/R0DVGvXDUNP* the response will contain the name, last date of modification and so on for the chart.
 To retrieve the analytical representation, for instance a PNG representation of the chart, you can append */data* to all these resources.
 For instance, by visiting *api/charts/R0DVGvXDUNP/data* the